Piglet (gamer): 2013

 Later the same month, SKT participated in the AMD-INVEN GamExperience, where they once again were knocked out in the semi-finals by MVP OZone, leading to a 3rd–4th-place finish.
 Shortly after, the SK Telecom T1 organization released SK Telecom T1 #1 and renamed SK Telecom T1 #2 to simply SK Telecom T1.
 Following this, the team competed in HOT6iX Champions Summer 2013.
 There they once again finished at the top of their group with a clean 3–0 record.
 Coming of a 3–0 win in the quarter-finals, the team found themselves once again against MVP Ozone.
 This time however, they beat MVP, and went on to face KT Rolster Bullets in the final.
 In what has been described as among the greatest series of the game's history, SKT defeated KT in a 3–2 reverse sweep and secured their position in the regional finals for a chance at competing in the Season 3 World Championship.
 There they beat KT again and thus earned Korea's final seed in the tournament.

 At the Season 3 World Championship in Los Angeles, California, SKT only lost one game in the group stages to Chinese team OMG to tie for first place.
-They then swept the Taiwanese team Gamania Bears 2–0 in the quarter-finals to face off against NaJin Black Sword in the semi-finals.
-The best-of-five series went all the way to the fifth game before SKT could secure their spot in the final.
+They then swept the Taiwanese team Gamania Bears 2–0 in the quarter-finals to face off against NaJin Black Sword in the semi-finals.In the semifinals, they faced Najin Black Sword and won with a score of 3-2.
 Up against China's Royal Club, the team didn't lose a single game and were crowned the Season 3 World Champions.